The ultimate drag-and-drop LVGL editor & GUI builder.

 Can I use PicoPixel to build an ESP32 touchscreen UI?

 Absolutely.
-PicoPixel generates standard LVGL C code that works with any ESP32 variant — including ESP32-S3, ESP32-P4, and more.
+PicoPixel generates standard LVGL C code that works with any ESP32 variant, including ESP32-S3, ESP32-P4, and more.
 The export has been tested on Waveshare and Guition ESP32-P4 boards.
 Design your touchscreen layout visually, preview it in the simulator, and export code for ESP-IDF, Arduino, or PlatformIO.
-Learn more about PicoPixel for ESP32.
+Learn more about PicoPixel for ESP32, or follow our step-by-step ESP32 LVGL UI tutorial to get up and running.

 Does PicoPixel work offline?